OpenCTI-Platform/opencti/docs/docs/usage/automation.md

 ## Playbook philosophy

-Consider Playbook as STIX 2.1 bundle pipeline.
+Consider Playbook as a STIX 2.1 bundle pipeline.

 Initiating with a component listening to a data stream, each subsequent component in the playbook processes a received STIX bundle.
 These components have the ability to modify the bundle and subsequently transmit the altered result to connected components.